Through a variety of financial assistance programs, SHIM helps individuals solve problems, set future goals, and achieve financial wellness.

 In partnership with Allegheny County Department of Human Services, SHIM also provided Emergency Rent Relief funds to neighbors facing housing instabilities.
 Thanks to the comprehensive nature of SHIM’s holistic programs, hundreds of households received funding to help them safely stay in their homes and keep their lights on.

-Last year SHIM distributed $75,446 in COVID-19 relief funding to 123 individuals.
-SHIM also facilitated the distribution of $7,150 in financial assistance to 36 neighbors through Client Assistance Program (CAP) and Alcosan, and $101,347 in Dollar Energy hardship grants to 250 neighbors.
+Last year SHIM distributed $50,598 in COVID-19 relief funding to 61 individuals.
+SHIM also facilitated the distribution of $92,228 in financial assistance to over 300 neighbors through Client Assistance Program (CAP), Alcosan, and the Dollar Energy fund.

 SHIM envisions a community where everyone has the opportunity to thrive.